tcondit/PNNL/slide-outline.md

    * `terraform plan` will show you what it's going to do
   * Safety (confidence)
    * `terraform plan` will tell you if things have changed
-   * TODO show example of creating stack, changing manually, then running plan/apply to scan/reset
    * `terraform apply` will reset your configuration to a known state

 * Terraform data/config types [docs](https://www.terraform.io/docs/index.html)
  * providers
-  * responsible for managing the lifecycle of a resource: create, read, update, delete.
+  * Responsible for managing the lifecycle of a resource: create, read, update, delete.
   `provider "aws" {
      region     = "${var.region}"
      access_key = "${var.access_key}"